 - 7.6.1.
-The Port will pay \$1.4 million annually to the City for community relief The Parties acknowledge that the Port's ("Community Relief Payment").
-Community Relief Payment is intended to provide the City with community relief with respect to public safety, including police, enforcement of traffic and parking regulations, and general enforcement of City codes and ordinances not otherwise addressed in this Agreement, for impacts associated with airport operations or businesses directly serving airport passengers.
-Consistent with the Parties' intent concerning the purposes of the Community Relief Payment, and to foster the partnership between the Parties, the City shall not request additional funding from the Port for the matters covered by the Community Relief Payment during the term of this Agreement.
-The City shall also provide the Port with an annual financial accounting of the use of Community Relief Payments, including any unspent balance.
-Furthermore, the City agrees with the Port that the Community Relief Payment may be considered by the SEPA Lead Agency when determining the appropriate mitigation with respect to police and enforcement of parking and traffic regulations. - 7.6.2.
+The Port will contribute \$1.4 million annually to the City's General Fund for community relief ("Community Relief Contribution").
+The Parties acknowledge that the Port's Community Relief Contribution is intended to provide the City community relief with respect to public safety, including but not limited to police, enforcement of traffic and parking regulations, and general enforcement of City codes and ordinances not otherwise addressed in this Agreement.
+The Contribution is to address public impacts associated with airport operations or businesses directly serving airport passengers.
+Consistent with the Parties' intent concerning the purposes of the Community Relief Contribution, and to foster the partnership between the Parties, the City shall not request additional funding from the Port for the matters covered by the Community Relief Contribution during the term of this Agreement.
+Furthermore, the City agrees with the Port that the Community Relief Contribution may be considered by the SEPA Lead Agency when determining the appropriate mitigation with respect to police and enforcement of parking and traffic regulations. - 7.6.2.
 The Parties recognize the importance of working together in order to meet each Parties' commitments and obligations under this Agreement.
 Furthermore, the Parties agree that mutual cooperation, partnership, and acting in good faith is essential for this Agreement to be successful, and that the Dispute Resolution provisions established in Chapter II, Subsection 2.4 shall be utilized when the Parties cannot agree.
-In consideration of the Port's Community Relief Payment, the City agrees that the annual Community Relief Payment may be suspended by the Port (but not forfeited) if the City commences litigation against the Port concerning the subjects covered by this Agreement without first utilizing Dispute Resolution.
-Appeals under the State Environmental Policy Act shall not be considered litigation as contemplated by this Chapter.
+In consideration of the Port's Community Relief Contribution, the City agrees that the annual Community Relief Contribution may be suspended by the Port (but not forfeited) if the City commences litigation against the Port concerning the subjects covered by this Agreement without first utilizing Dispute Resolution.
+Furthermore, any suspended Community Relief Contribution shall be payable to the City within 30 days of completion of such litigation, or some earlier time that is mutually agreed to by the Parties.
+Appeals under the State Environmental Policy Act (SEPA) shall not be considered litigation as contemplated by this Subsection.